Chinese Canadians: 21st century

-In the 21st century, Chinese immigration from Hong Kong has dropped sharply and the largest source of Chinese immigration are now from the mainland China.
-A smaller number have arrived from Taiwan and very small numbers from Fiji, French Polynesia, and New Zealand.
-Today, mainland China has taken over from Hong Kong and Taiwan as the largest source of Chinese immigration.
-The PRC has also taken over from all countries and regions as the country sending the most immigrants to Canada.
-According to the 2002 statistics from the Citizenship and Immigration Canada, the PRC has supplied the biggest number of Canadian immigrants since 2000, averaging well over 30,000 immigrants per year, totalling an average of 15% of all immigrants to Canada.
-This trend shows no sign of slowing down, with an all-time high of more than 40,000 reached in 2005.
-According to 2006 census, 70% of Chinese Canadians live either in the greater Vancouver area or the greater Toronto area.
+In the 21st century, Chinese immigration from Hong Kong has dropped sharply and the largest source of Chinese immigration is now from Mainland China.
+A smaller number of Chinese have arrived from Taiwan and very small numbers from Fiji, French Polynesia, and New Zealand.
+Data from the 2006 census reveals that approximately 70% of Chinese Canadians reside in the Greater Vancouver or Greater Toronto areas.
+The City of Richmond, in particular, has substantial and diverse Chinese Canadian communities, which play a significant role in shaping the city’s cultural and media landscapes, influenced by both local developments and transnational connections.

 On June 22, 2006, Prime Minister Stephen Harper delivered a message of redress in the House of Commons, offering an apology in Cantonese and compensation for the head tax once paid by Chinese immigrants.
 Survivors or their spouses will be paid approximately $20,000 CAD in compensation.

 In December 2008, the Philippines passed China as Canada's leading source of immigrants.
 In 2010, when Mainland China became the second largest economy in the world after the United States, its economic growth sparked even greater immigration opportunities to mainland Chinese.
 A 2011 survey shown that 60% of Chinese millionaires plan to immigrate, where 37% of the respondents wanted to immigrate to Canada.
 Many foreign countries such as Canada hold very large attraction for rich Chinese, because of their better social welfare system, higher quality of education and a greater opportunity for investment.
 The main reasons Chinese businesspeople want to move abroad was for some educational opportunities for their children, advanced medical treatment, worsening pollution back home (especially urban air quality) and food safety concerns.
 The Canadian Federal Investor Immigrant Program (FIIP) as a cash-for-visa scheme allows many powerful Chinese to seek for a Canadian citizenship, and recent reports show that 697 of the 700 (99.6%) of the applicants to this visa in 2011 were mainland Chinese.
 However, Canada—along with other English-speaking countries such as the United States and Australia—has increased its immigration requirements, forcing Chinese millionaires to seek permanent residency elsewhere.